ShprotOFF/100sp/README.md

 __Backups__

-We do all the actions while in the container
+All actions are performed not in the container, but on the host

 create a backup directory `mkdir -p /path/to/backup`